Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 - Circuit board—$200 to $600

-When you have to have furnace service, you can call on the professionals at Neal Harris Service Experts Heating, Air Conditioning & Plumbing to take care of the fault code and get your heat flowing again.
+When you have to have furnace service, you can call on the professionals at Neal Harris Service Experts to handle the fault code and get your heat working again.

 Call us at 816-787-0500 or schedule an appointment online today.